-The Hierarchical Data Format 5 (HDF5) has been developed by the HDF Group as a file format for the transfer of data that is used for imagery and gridded data.
+The Hierarchical Data Format 5 (HDF5) has been developed by the HDF Group as a file format for the transfer of imagery and gridded data.
 This Annex specifies an interchange format to facilitate the moving of files containing data records between computer systems.
 It defines a specific structure which can be used to transmit files containing data type and data structures specific to S-100.